 While attending Indiana University, Tarryn sang and danced as a part of a traveling music group called the Singing Hoosiers.
 This introduced her to classic songs like “Up A Lazy River” by Cole Porter, and initiated her love for the “American Songbook”, which she has continued to find inspiring as both a singer and songwriter.
 Tarryn made her move to Nashville when she transferred to Belmont University after 2 years at IU.
 Being surrounded by a songwriting community helped her to grow as a writer, and she was further immersed into that community when she graduated and began working at Muy Bueno Music Group, George Strait’s publishing company.
 “Working on the business side of the industry in publishing and artist management gave me insight that has been valuable to me, now full-time on the creative side,” she says.
 Over the past couple years, Tarryn has taken numerous repertoire and music theory classes at the Nashville Jazz Workshop.

 Tarryn has spent many hours accompanying herself on guitar and mandolin, and she has been hired to accompany other artists as well.
 She is active as a singer and instrumentalist in the praise band at the church she and her family attends.
 With a heart to use music to brighten lives, she leads a Music Outreach Network that plays for shut-ins and those at Assisted Living Centers and hospitals.

-Tarryn is in the process of putting together her second CD of original music to be released at the beginning of 2014.
+Tarryn is in the process of putting together a new CD of original music to be released in the fall of 2014.